matbesancon/hugo-site/content/publication/preprint/bolusani-24-mrens/index.md

 ---
-title: 'Simple steps are all you need: Frank-Wolfe and generalized self-concordant functions'
+title: A Multi-Reference Relaxation Enforced Neighborhood Search Heuristic in SCIP

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Suresh Bolusani
-- Alejandro Carderera
+- Gioni Mexi
 - Mathieu Besançon
-- Sebastian Pokutta
+- Mark Turner

 # Author notes (such as 'Equal Contribution')
 author_notes: []

-date: '2021-01-01'
+date: '2024-01-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-08-05T08:32:16.223453Z'
+publishDate: '2024-08-05T08:32:16.414656Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types:
-- '1'
+- '3'

 # Publication name and optional abbreviated publication name.
-publication: '*Advances in Neural Information Processing Systems*'
+publication: ''
 publication_short: ''

 abstract: ''